-Ideally, total cholesterol should be below 150 mg/dL, to prevent plaque formation and atherosclerosis.
-Scientists suggest LDL-cholesterol should be around 70 mg/dL or lower.
-This is the level seen in populations mostly free of heart disease, and where the progression of atherosclerosis in our arteries is halted 8.
+Maintaining healthy cholesterol levels is crucial for heart health, and the right nutrition is an effective tool in achieving this.
+Ideally, your total cholesterol should be below 150 mg/dL, and LDL cholesterol should be around 70 mg/dL or lower.
+These are the levels seen in populations largely free from heart disease, where the progression of atherosclerosis in our arteries is halted 8.

 6. Pencina, M. J. et al. Apolipoprotein B improves risk assessment of future coronary heart disease in the Framingham Heart Study beyond LDL-C and non-HDL-C. Eur.
 J. Prev.
 Cardiol.
 22, 1321–1327 (2015).

 7. Ference, B. A. et al. Low-density lipoproteins cause atherosclerotic cardiovascular disease.
 1. Evidence from genetic, epidemiologic, and clinical studies.
 A consensus statement from the European Atherosclerosis Society Consensus Panel.
 Eur.
 Heart J. 38, 2459–2472 (2017).